 This review included RCTs only.
-As elaborated on further below (see Data synthesis), we adopted a two-stage approach for this IPD meta-analysis.
+As discussed below (see Data synthesis), we adopted a two-stage approach for this IPD meta-analysis.
 In stage 1, we separately estimated the treatment effect of interest for each included trial.
-In stage 2, we pooled treatment effects using methods for meta-analyses of aggregate data
+In stage 2, we pooled treatment effects using methods for meta-analyses of aggregate data.

-Factorial RCTs and cluster-RCTs were included.
+We included factorial RCTs and cluster-RCTs.
 For factorial randomised trials, if we noted a significant interaction between the two active interventions with respect to our primary outcome, we included only the arms 'skin care intervention/control' versus 'control/control'.
-Sensitivity analysis explored the impact of including data from all arms of factorial trials when an interaction was present, with adjustment for non-skin care interventions.
+We explored through sensitivity analysis the impact of including data from all arms of factorial trials when an interaction was present, with adjustment for non-skin care interventions.

-For other trials with more than two treatment arms (excluding factorial trials, which were handled as described above), which could have multiple intervention groups in a particular metaanalysis, we combined all relevant intervention groups into a single intervention group and all relevant control groups into a single control group.
+For other trials with more than two treatment arms (excluding factorial trials, which were handled as described above), which could have multiple intervention groups in a particular meta-analysis, we combined all relevant intervention groups into a single intervention group and all relevant control groups into a single control group.

-For all stage 1 analyses for cluster-RCTs providing individual participant data, we used mixed models that allow analysis at the level of the individual while accounting for clustering in the data.
-Treatment effects from cluster-RCTs were therefore appropriately adjusted for correlation within clusters, before inclusion in the stage 2 (pooled) analysis, following recommendations for analysis of cluster-RCTs (Higgins 2020a).
+For all stage 1 analyses for cluster-RCTs providing IPD, we used mixed models that permit analysis at the level of the individual whilst accounting for clustering in the data.
+Treatment effects from cluster-RCTs were therefore appropriately adjusted for correlation within clusters before inclusion in the stage 2 (pooled) analysis, following recommendations for the analysis of cluster-RCTs (Higgins 2021a).

-For cluster-RCTs providing non-individual participant data, we planned to extract data from trial reports that had taken into account the clustering in these data, and to then analyse the data using the generic-inverse variance method in Review Manager 5 (RevMan 5; Review Manager 2014).
-If data were not adjusted for clustering, we planned to attempt to estimate the intervention effect by calculating an intracluster correlation coefficient (ICC) while following the recommendations provided in the Cochrane Handbook for Systematic Reviews of Interventions (Higgins 2020a).
+For cluster-RCTs providing non-IPD, we planned to extract data from trial reports that had taken into account the clustering in these data, and then analyse the data using the generic inverse-variance method in Review Manager Web (RevMan Web 2022).
+If data were not adjusted for clustering, we would attempt to estimate the intervention effect by calculating an intracluster correlation coefficient (ICC), whilst following the recommendations provided in the Cochrane Handbook for Systematic Reviews of Interventions (Higgins 2021a).